-A Leave of Absence for personal or medical reasons is normally for a period not to exceed one year and may be renewed only by the appropriate Academic Evaluation Board on appeal by the student.
+A Leave of Absence (LOA) for personal or medical reasons is normally for a period not to exceed one year and may be renewed only by the appropriate Academic Evaluation Board (AEB) on request by the student to the Associate Dean for Student Affairs (ADSA).
+The ADSA will bring the request to the appropriate AEB.
+The AEB will determine whether or not the additional year of leave of absence is to be granted and what, if any, conditions for readmission will be set.

-Students in our combined MD/PhD are by definition on leave during their research time, but are not required to apply annually for extension of their leave and are not held to the 4 year maximum by the SOM.
+Students in our combined MD/PhD are by definition on leave during their research time, but are not required to apply annually for extension of their leave and are not held to the 4 year maximum by the School of Medicine (SOM).
 Any maximum on-leave time devoted to dissertation research for MD/PhD students will be determined by the Graduate School of Biomedical Sciences.